 Students from Prep to Year 3 receive twice weekly music lessons from a music specialist teacher and students in Years 4, 5 and 6 receive a lesson once a week.

-Students from Year 2 (Year 1 if places are available) are invited to join our school choirs.
-We currently have five choirs: Senior (students in Years 5 & 6); Junior (students in Years 3 & 4); Sopraninos (usually convenes in Term 2, with membership open to all Year 2 students and Year 1 if places are available) and extension choirs e.g. Boys’ Choir and (auditioned) Girls’ Choir.
+Students from Year 1 are invited to join our school choirs.
+We currently have five choirs: Senior Choir (for students in Years 5 & 6); Junior Choir (for students in Years 3 & 4); Sopraninos (usually convenes in Term 2, with membership open to all Year 1 and Year 2 students) and extension choirs e.g. Boys’ Choir and our auditioned Girls’ Choir.

 Percussion: (all percussion students play a variety of tuned and untuned instruments)

-All of our school choirs and instrumental ensembles participate in either competitive and non-competitive events during the year.
+Competitions - All of our school choirs and instrumental ensembles participate in both, competitive and non-competitive events during the year.